Arizona | New Mexico | Yuletide Tips

 - Coronado— The Douglas Ranger District will be selling permits beginning November 27.
 Permits are $10.
 Fourth-graders with a valid Every Kid in a Park pass are elegible for one free permit.

-- Kaibab—The Kaibab National Forest is selling over-the-counter and through-the-mail Christmas tree tags on a first-come, first-served basis for each of its three ranger districts beginning Nov.
+- Kaibab—The Kaibab National Forest is selling over-the-counter and through-the-mail Christmas tree tags on a first-come, first-served basis beginning Nov.
 16 and continuing until they are sold out.
 Permits are $15.
+Williams Ranger District is SOLD OUT.

 - Prescott— SOLD OUT